TMarentes/domain-sniper/README.md

 <br>

 ## Continuous Running
-Using [PythonAnywhere](https://pythonanywhere.com/), the script can run 24/7.
-This is done using the "task" function in PythonAnywhere.
+Using [PythonAnywhere](https://pythonanywhere.com/), the script can run 24/7 - this is done using the "task" function.